top of page

 • Tip 5: Proofread your work.
 After writing, always take the time to review your work.
 Check for common mistakes, such as verb conjugation errors, incorrect case endings, and word order issues.
 Regular proofreading will help you identify and correct habitual errors.

 • Tip 6: Build a bank of model answers.
 Create a collection of well-written essays and practice pieces.
-Analyze what makes them effective, and use them as a reference when practising your own writing.
+Analyse what makes them effective, and use them as a reference when practising your own writing.
 Over time, you'll develop a clearer understanding of what is required to achieve a high grade.

 Speaking Practice: